Investors are famous for being worrywarts.

-In my view, it’s growing populist movements on both the right and the left – but especially the far left – that threaten to kill the goose that lays the golden eggs: our amazing free market system.
+In my view, it is growing populist movements on both the right and the left – but especially the far left – that threaten to kill the goose that lays the golden eggs: our amazing free market system.

 Let’s do a quick review…

-A couple hundred years ago just about everyone in the world lived at the level of present-day Bangladesh.
+A couple hundred years ago, just about everyone in the world lived at the level of people in present-day Bangladesh.

 Poverty wasn’t the exception.
 It was the norm.

 Backbreaking work – both at home and on the job – was how almost everybody spent their days to make sure their families had adequate food, clothing, shelter and warmth.

 Life was hard.
 It was also short – and generally grim.

 There were few luxuries.
 (Nobody thought about fresh-ground Colombian coffee or the thread count of their bed sheets.)

 Yet things began to change dramatically a couple of centuries ago – at least in the West – with the Industrial Revolution, property rights and the rule of law.